Hexose: Chemical properties

 Although all hexoses have similar structures and share some general properties, each enantiomer pair has its own chemistry.
 Fructose is soluble in water, alcohol, and ether.
 The two enantiomers of each pair generally have vastly different biological properties.

 2-Ketohexoses are stable over a wide pH range, and with a primary pK_{a} of 10.28, will only deprotonate at high pH, so are marginally less stable than aldohexoses in solution.

 Natural occurrence and uses

-The aldohexose that is most important in biochemistry is D-glucose, which is the main "fuel" for metabolism in many living organisms.
+D-glucose is the most important aldohexose in biochemistry, as it is the main "fuel" for metabolism in many living organisms.

 The 2-ketohexoses psicose, fructose and tagatose occur naturally as the D-isomers, whereas sorbose occurs naturally as the L-isomer.

 D-Sorbose is commonly used in the commercial synthesis of ascorbic acid.
 D-Tagatose is a rare natural ketohexose that is found in small quantities in food.
 D-Fructose is responsible for the sweet taste of many fruits, and is a building block of sucrose, the common sugar.